Signed in as:

 filler@godaddy.com

-The Equal Futures Project hosts inspirational speakers who are committed to improving the world, and making our communities more equitable and inclusive.
+Equal Futures Project is known for hosting inspirational speakers who are committed to improving the world, and making our communities more equitable and inclusive.

 We are very excited to announce Nova Peris, OAM as the keynote speaker for our 12th annual International Women's Day breakfast on Friday, 3 March 2023 at NEX - Wests Newcastle.